danvk/boggle-paper/paper/content.typ

 Observations:

-- OrderlyBound performs a shallow merge.
+- `orderly_bound` performs a shallow merge.
-- OrderlyBound stores at most one pointer to each node in the tree, but in practice many fewer.
-For the 5M board 3x3 class, the maximum stack size is 167.
+- `orderly_bound` stores at most one pointer to each node in the tree, but in practice many fewer.
+For the board class from @5mclass, the maximum stack size is 167.
 - The `points` parameter to `step` is the Multiboggle score on the portion of the board that's been forced.
-- OrderlyBound has exponential backtracking behavior.
+- `orderly_bound` has exponential backtracking behavior.
 We visit a node in `stack` something like 2^(\# of skipped nodes).
-For the 5M board 3x3 class, the most times a single node is visited is 1,289.
+For the board class from @5mclass, the most times a single node is visited is 1,289.
 - The `branch` operation (tree merging) mitigates this exponential by reducing the number of skips.
 - We used a single stack here, but in practice it's much more efficient to keep a separate stack for each cell and cache the sums.

-The `branch` and `OrderlyBound` operations work well together.
-In practice, we build the tree for a board class, then call `branch` some number of times before switching over to `OrderlyBound`.
+The `branch` and `orderly_bound` operations work well together.
+In practice, we build the tree for a board class, then call `branch` some number of times before switching over to `orderly_bound`.
 The optimal switchover point is highly variable, but switching when
 $"n"."bound" <= 1.5 S_"high"$ or there are only four unmerged cells left
 seems to work well in practice (see @switchover-table).